sph-mn/sph-sp/other/documentation/manual.md

 ## how could live input data be incorporated
 for example with a long running event that on generate reads user input. user input might have to be read in a separate thread and buffered for the time between one block and the next.

+# troubleshooting
+## Floating point exception (core dumped)
+has sp_initialize() been called once to initialize sph-sp? it must be called once for some features to work.